soumadeep-dey/Movie-Recommendation-System/README.md

     ```
     streamlit run app.py
     ```
-12. The streamlit app will locally run on your browser using your default browser or run it manually in any browser by  the local url provided in your terminal like:
+12. The streamlit app will locally run on your browser using your default browser or run it manually in any browser using  the local url provided in your terminal like:

     ```
      You can now view your Streamlit app in your browser.